 AI governance, ethics, and policy — how institutions, standards, and public debate shape our life with artificial intelligence.

-Daniel Schiff is an Assistant Professor of Technology Policy at Purdue University and founding Co-Director of GRAIL, the Governance and Responsible AI Lab.
-Before academia, he served as the founding Responsible AI Lead at JP Morgan Chase and Secretary of the IEEE 7010 standard.
-His research on AI governance, deepfakes, education, and institutional adoption has been published in APSR, Management Science, and AAAI/ACM AIES, and covered in the New York Times, Washington Post, CNN, and MIT Technology Review.
+Dr. Daniel S. Schiff is an Assistant Professor of Technology Policy at Purdue University and founding Co-Director of GRAIL, the Governance and Responsible AI Lab.
+Before academia, he served as the founding Responsible AI Lead at JP Morgan Chase & Co. and Secretary of the IEEE 7010 standard, the first industry AI ethics standard.
+His research on AI governance, deepfakes, public attitudes, and education has been published in venues including the American Political Science Review, Management Science, Policy Studies Journal, and AAAI/ACM AIES, and featured in outlets like the New York Times, Washington Post, CNN, The Atlantic, and MIT Technology Review.

 Research Themes

-View all →Research on how AI becomes a political and regulatory issue -- agenda-setting dynamics, partisan polarization, international governance frameworks, and the politics of AI policy formation.
+View all →Research on how AI becomes a political and regulatory issue, including agenda-setting dynamics, partisan polarization, international governance frameworks, and the politics of AI policy formation.

-33+ outputsResearch on how organizations, standards bodies, and industry practitioners govern AI -- including technical standards, the principles-to-practice gap, and responsible AI in sectors like healthcare.
+26+ publicationsResearch on how organizations, standards bodies, and industry practitioners govern AI, including technical standards, the principles-to-practice gap, and responsible AI in sectors like healthcare.

-15+ outputsResearch on political deepfakes, AI-generated content, detection fairness, and governance responses to synthetic media and AI-enabled misinformation.
+13+ publicationsResearch on political deepfakes, AI-generated content, detection benchmarking and fairness, and watermarking, labeling, and governance responses to synthetic media.

-10+ outputsEmpirical research on how publics understand, perceive, and engage with AI -- including public opinion surveys, democratic participation, and the role of expert information in shaping AI attitudes.
+5+ publicationsEmpirical research on how publics understand, perceive, and engage with AI, including public opinion surveys, democratic participation, and the role of expert information in shaping AI attitudes.

-13+ outputsResearch on how AI ethics and literacy are taught, assessed, and institutionalized -- spanning curriculum design, undergraduate computing education, and AI literacy measurement.
+14+ publicationsResearch on how AI ethics and literacy are taught, assessed, and institutionalized, spanning curriculum design, undergraduate computing ethics education, and AI literacy measurement.

-22+ outputsResearch on how AI and automation reshape labor markets, job skills, workforce transitions, and the political economy of AI-driven value extraction.
+18+ publicationsResearch on worker well-being, labor-market change, AI governance and ethics skills, workforce transitions, and the political economy of AI-driven value extraction.

 Full archive →Resources